2018 Pakistan Super League

-The 2018 Pakistan Super League (also known as PSL 3 or for sponsorship reasons, HBL PSL 2018) was the third season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board in 2015.
-It featured six teams, which was the first expansion of the league since its formation in 2015.
-The first two seasons had featured five teams.
+The 2018 Pakistan Super League, also known as PSL 3 and branded as HBL PSL 2018, was the third edition of the Pakistan Super League, a professional Twenty20 cricket league established by the Pakistan Cricket Board (PCB).
+Tournament featured six teams, which was the first expansion of the league since its formation in 2015.
+The first two editions had featured five teams.
 The group stage took place in the United Arab Emirates, with two playoff matches played in Lahore and the final at the National Stadium, Karachi.
-The tickets for the final were sold out quickly, within fifteen hours.

 In the final match, the inaugural champions Islamabad United defeated the defending champions Peshawar Zalmi by three wickets in Karachi to win the title for a second time.
 Luke Ronchi of Islamabad United was named the Man of the Match of the Final, as well as the player of the tournament and also the leading run scorer, scoring 435 runs in the tournament.
 Faheem Ashraf of Islamabad United was awarded the best bowler award; as both he and Wahab Riaz of Peshawar Zalmi took 18 wickets to lead the wicket-takers list.